 2 Every class has ‘that kid’.

 Whether it’s one that bullies, one that hits, or one that teaches your kid the swears.
-At some point during the year you are probably going to have to have an akward conversation about another child.
+At some point during the year you are probably going to have to have an awkward conversation about another child.
+Sometimes that child is yours!

 3 Kids learn how to spell.